dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-actors/dotnet-actors-usage.md

 }
 ```

-Each actor instance has its own dependency injection scope.
-Each actor remains in memory for some time after performing an operation, and during that time the dependency injection scope associated with the actor is also considered live.
-The scope will be releases when the actor is deactivated.
+Each actor instance has its own dependency injection scope and remains in memory for some time after performing an operation.
+During that time, the dependency injection scope associated with the actor is also considered live.
+The scope will be released when the actor is deactivated.

 If an actor injects an `IServiceProvider` in the constructor, the actor will receive a reference to the `IServiceProvider` associated with its scope.
 The `IServiceProvider` can be used to resolve services dynamically in the future.